 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Sroe is from Cambodia.
+He has 3 children.
 He needs a loan of $250 to buy farm equipment, fertilizer and seed.

 Sroe is a farmer who grows rice, corn, soybeans and raises buffalo on a small farm.
 The farm does not generate enough income for his family of five dependants.

 A World Vision micro loan would help expand his current business so he can buy farm equipment, fertilizer and seed.
 His goal is to cultivate more land and raise more buffalo.

 The additional income would provide education for his three children, better living conditions and sufficient food for the whole family.

 The Agriculture business sector covers all farming and livestock activities.
 Some entrepreneurs request loans to help in securing supplies and equipment.
 Others want to buy more animals to breed or purchase feed and medicines.
 The majority of our loan clients live in rural communities where agriculture is already understood as a business model.
 It is for this reason that approximately 50% of our loans are in the agricultural sector.